 - Have a dedicated tone of voice.
-Tone of voice and language choice is a key part of delivering intelligent and effective blog posts.
+The tone of voice and language choice is a key part of delivering intelligent and effective blog posts.
 Make sure to match the tone of voice delivered throughout the rest of your marketing, including your web pages and branding, and replicate that in every single post you share.
 Whilst blogging does offer a little bit of flexibility when it comes to casual language, if you feel like it doesn’t match the tone of your existing marketing, then it’s not the right approach to have.
 Keep everything neat, consistent and cohesive, and your readers will be much more receptive to your posts.

 - Be consistent with your posting schedules.
 One of the easiest ways to build up a dedicated reader base for your business blog is to set yourself a regular posting schedule.
-This means researching the best times to post and share your content, and sticking to a strict routine.
-For example, posting on the same day every week, and sharing your posts on the same social media sites, can help readers to anticipate and look out for new posts from your accounts.
+This means researching the best times to post and share your content and sticking to a strict routine.
+For example, posting on the same day every week, and sharing your posts on the same social media sites, can help readers to anticipate and lookout for new posts from your accounts.

 - Know where to promote your posts.
 When sharing a blog post from your business blog, it’s important to know exactly where your readers are going to find it.
-For many businesses, LinkedIn is going to be a fairly safe option for procuring traffic, however it’s be worth doing a little bit more research into the additional platforms your potential customers are likely to use.
+For many businesses, LinkedIn is going to be a fairly safe option for procuring traffic, however, it’s worth doing a little bit more research into the additional platforms your potential customers are likely to use.
 Pinterest, for example, is a great site for driving traffic to your blog posts, with niche audiences readily available in your industry and field.
 Facebook is a good space for local businesses to share their content, and Instagram can help you reach a larger, more diverse range of readers.
 Take the time and find out which sites are going to work for your blog and help you to create the best possible reader base for your business.

 - Source the right imagery.
 To help keep a sense of cohesion throughout your blog, try to curate a specific collection of imagery to use in your posts.
 This could mean using a specific brand colour in all of your images, themed images based on the subject matter, or images with a particular edit or preset used on them.
-Not only does this help to increase your brand recognition, it also makes your post appear professional and intentional to your readers.
-Try to ensure you use pictures highlighting diversity, and that all images are relevant to the current climate of the digital media too.
+Not only does this help to increase your brand recognition, but it also makes your post appear professional and intentional to your readers.
+Try to ensure you use pictures highlighting diversity, and that all images are relevant to the current climate of digital media too.
 Pay close attention to anything that might appear insensitive or inappropriate to be shared on public social media, and always get a second opinion behind posting anything you feel might be controversial.

 - Understand the fundamentals of your platform and utilise them.
-The platforms you use to host your blog have so many built-in and beneficial tools to help you boost your blog, however so many of them go unused.
-Take some time to learn and understand the elements at your disosal – letting them improve your writing style, formatting, SEO and promotional marketing.
+The platforms you use to host your blog have so many built-in and beneficial tools to help you boost your blog, however, so many of them go unused.
+Take some time to learn and understand the elements at your disposal – letting them improve your writing style, formatting, SEO and promotional marketing.
 Educate yourself on how to use tags and categories, figure out the right alt text to use on your images and understand the difference between H2 and H3 titles, and your blog will be so much better for it.

 - Write great SEO for each blog post.
-Whether you manually add your SEO to each post, or find a nifty plugin to help you out, SEO is a crucial part of delivering a solid content strategy.
+Whether you manually add your SEO to each post or find a nifty plugin to help you out, SEO is a crucial part of delivering a solid content strategy.
 Helping your posts to climb the ranks of Google, and maintain a high profile position to all potential readers, getting to know SEO is really going to help develop and showcase the best of your blog posts.

 - Don’t post and forget – keep sharing.
 It’s very easy to share a blog post on social media the day you publish it.
 It’s even easier to forget about it for every other day that follows.
-Ideally, your posts should be so interesting and informative that they could be shared on any given day, even weeks after their original publication date, and still be seen as valuable content.
+Ideally, your posts should be so interesting and informative that they could be shared on any given day, even weeks after their original publication date, and still, be seen as valuable content.
 Keep sharing your old posts, write content that lasts the test of time and encourage your readers to keep exploring all of your content, rather than just your most recent work.

 - Ask for reader feedback & input on your blog.
 Stuck for ideas for your next blog post?
 Why not try asking your customers and readers what they would like to read on your platform?
 Perhaps they have questions about some of your services, or want to know more about how the company began?
 Using social media polls and surveys, you can gather information and inspiration from the voices of your readers, and help your business to deliver the content they actually want to read.
 It can also be useful to find out the kind of content they would typically avoid too, to save yourself from wasting time on flat or unappealing posts.

 - Include useful & reliable links.
-Not just a great way to boost your SEO score, including external links in your post can add real value and credibility to your blog.
+Not just a great way to boost your SEO score, including external links in your post, can add real value and credibility to your blog.
 Sourcing other information on a topic and sharing it with your readers is one of the easiest ways to keep your content fresh and intelligent, highlighting the reliability of your information and encourage your audience to keep reading.
 Adding links is also a good way to raise awareness of your blog to other businesses and websites, helping to increase your traffic overall.

-- Keep fact checking & proofreading.
-No matter the topic, every single post you share must be fact checked and proofread before publication.
+- Keep fact-checking & proofreading.
+No matter the topic, every single post you share must be fact-checked and proofread before publication.
 By allowing misinformation or sloppy mistakes to be shared, the reputation of your brand is threatened, as well as the trust placed in it by readers.
 Make sure that every fact you deliver, and every site you link to, is in line with your company messaging – morally, ethically, factually.
 Make sure that you are delivering honest, correct content, and that every piece of information you promote is right.

 - Make your posts accessible to all.
-Accessiblity is a big draw for new readers to a blog.
+Accessibility is a big draw for new readers to a blog.
 By allowing a much broader and diverse audience to enjoy and consume your posts, you are opening up your reader-group and potential customer lists almost infinitely.
 Introduce small additions to your posts such as alt captions, text-to-speech features, colourblind-friendly palettes and adjustable font sizes.
 Include diverse language and pronouns in your writing, showcase diversity in your imagery and invite all possible customers to feel welcome on your site.

 - Don’t get bogged down in jargon.
-Regardless of whether you’re a dentist, a builder, a lawyer or a make up artist, too much jargon in your posts is going to be a big turn off for potential readers.
+Regardless of whether you’re a dentist, a builder, a lawyer or a makeup artist, too much jargon in your posts is going to be a big turn off for potential readers.
 Whilst there is a little more wiggle-room when it comes to industry-specific terminology in B2B blogging, on the whole, complex languages and alienating phrases are going to put more readers off than draw them in.
-Try to stick to neutral, yet intelligent language – explaining or defining words when neccessary – but encouraging all readers to follow the post without feeling lost along the way.
+Try to stick to neutral, yet intelligent language – explaining or defining words when necessary – but encouraging all readers to follow the post without feeling lost along the way.